Venn Essex Maths Hub

 Discover fully-funded subject-specific opportunities to support professional learning for teachers and development for departments and schools.

-If you have any questions about any of our programmes, contact Kelly at kelly@vennessexmathshub.co.uk.
+If you have any questions about any of our programmes, contact Kerry McAuley at kerrymcauley@vennessexmathshub.co.uk.